 Less commonly, other platelet antigens, such as HPA-5b, are responsible for neonatal alloimmune thrombocytopenia.
 Thus, the pathophysiology of this disease is similar to that of the hemolytic disease of newborns.
 Unlike hemolytic disease, however, thrombocytopenia occurs during the first pregnancy in 50% of cases.

 Typically, the diagnosis of neonatal alloimmune thrombocytopenia is considered when bleeding or severe thrombocytopenia occurs in a baby after an otherwise uncomplicated pregnancy.
 The affected infant may have intracranial hemorrhage, and the disorder is associated with a relatively high mortality rate.
 The platelet count should be checked immediately after delivery and 24 hours later as it continues to fall.

 Drugs can induce thrombocytopenia by a number of mechanisms.
-In addition to the cytotoxic drugs, other agents that can cause thrombocytopenia by inhibiting platelet production in the bone marrow include thiazide diuretics, interferon, and alcohol.
+For example, the cytotoxic drugs can inhibit platelet production in the bone marrow, as can thiazide diuretics, interferon, and alcohol.

 More commonly, drug-induced thrombocytopenia results from the immunologic destruction of platelets.
 Drugs can induce antibodies to platelets, either acting as a hapten or as an innocent bystander.
 In addition, drugs such as gold salts and interferon can induce an ITP-like disorder.

 Common drugs associated with thrombocytopenia include the following:

 The diagnosis of drug-induced thrombocytopenia is often empirical.
 A temporal relationship must be present between the initiation of the drug and the development of thrombocytopenia, with no other explanations for the thrombocytopenia.
 Recurrent thrombocytopenia following reexposure to the drug confirms the drug as the cause of thrombocytopenia.